-Field placements are a component of this course that offers experiential learning and a deeper understanding of course content.
-The two or three-hour-a-week placement in a classroom or educational setting is always a central aspect of the course.
-Margo Schall [mschall@brynmawr.edu] will coordinate the field placement logistics for this course.
+Internships are a course component that offers experiential learning and a deeper understanding of course content.
+The three-hour-a-week placement in a classroom or educational setting is always a central aspect of the course.
+Margo Schall [mschall@brynmawr.edu] will coordinate the internship logistics for this course.
 However, please let me know if you are uncomfortable with an in-person placement.
-Additionally, please maintain modest expectations as we navigate field placements during these uncertain times.